-This specialization allows students to focus on Sociology for their associate of arts degree.
+This program allows students to focus on Sociology for their associate of arts degree.
 The core provides students the basic coursework in the field while allowing them the flexibility to tailor their program to their individual needs.
-Students must successfully complete core courses with a "C-" or better to meet specialization requirements.
-Students planning to transfer to a four-year program may need to have additional hours beyond the specialization requirements at Northwest College in order to transfer in as a junior.
+Students must successfully complete core courses with a "C-" or better to meet program requirements.
+Students planning to transfer to a four-year program may need to have additional hours beyond the program requirements at Northwest College in order to transfer in as a junior.
 These students should consult with their advisor and the appropriate four-year college catalog.

-ASSOCIATE OF ARTS with specialization in SOCIOLOGY
+ASSOCIATE OF ARTS SOCIOLOGY

 Number and Title Credits

-Students should refer to the Graduat ion
+Students should refer to the Graduation on

 Requirements on pages 30-38 36-42